 Takeaways

-While we have already answered your question of why coffee makes me tired, to further prevent feeling like you need a nap after coffee, stick with the recommended daily intake of caffeine and limit the amount of sugar you may use.
+To prevent feeling like you need a nap after coffee, stick with the recommended daily intake of caffeine and limit the amount of sugar you use.
 It’s also important to stay hydrated throughout the day with water and avoid drinking coffee too close to the time you plan to hit the hay.